 Approximate total cost: ₱158,000

 The most exciting and perhaps most challenging stage of pregnancy is the third trimester.
 At this stage, the baby is growing and preparing to leave the womb.
-This is also the time when pregnant women experience abdominal aches, bleeding, contractions, discharges, frequent urination, and many other symptoms.
+It’s also when pregnant women experience abdominal aches, bleeding, contractions, discharges, frequent urination, and many other symptoms.

-The third trimester is the most expensive because normal or Caesarean delivery is included in the budget.
-Check maternity package prices in hospitals in advance so you can adjust your budget and prepare for it financially.
+The third trimester is the most expensive because normal or cesarean delivery is included in the budget.
+Check 2022 maternity package options in the Philippines by getting referrals from your OB-gyne or friends and family members who recently gave birth.
+You can also check maternity packages in hospitals in advance to adjust your budget and prepare for it financially.

 Approximate cost: ₱25,000